To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Don’t Wire Money Or Send Prepaid Cards

 You may think you’re “securing” your claim for a dog by wiring a “deposit” or full payment in advance, but, really, you’re getting scammed.
-Wiring money is like paying in cash; there’s no way to trace it back.
+Wiring money is like paying in cash, and there’s no way to trace it back.
 A professional breeder won’t ask you to wire them money and then ship their valuable puppy off to someone they’ve never met.

 Breeders care about their dogs and want them to go to good homes.
 It’s equally vital for you to find a dog that can mesh well in your life as it is for the breeder to find a comfortable home for each dog.